Program Director, Varsity Head Coach

 A four-year varsity starter at UA, Wall earned Academic All-Ohio honors as a senior in 2001.
 She was also a three-time All-Conference selection and earned a spot in the Central Ohio All-Star Game her senior year.
 She was a member of the very first NCSL Eagles Soccer Club team and was named to the ODP State Team in 2000-01.

 Wall is an Assistant Professor in the Division of Hematology at The Ohio State University.
-She specializes in acute leukemia and blood and marrow transplantation.
+She specializes in blood and marrow transplantation.
 She earned her medical degree from the University of Toledo College of Medicine, completed her residency in Internal Medicine at Riverside Methodist Hospital, and completed her fellowship training in Hematology and Medical Oncology at Ohio State.
-She recently earned a Master of Public Health degree from the university as well.
+She also holds a Master of Public Health degree from Ohio State.

-She lives in Upper Arlington with her husband, Brett, and their two children, Jack and AJ.
+She lives in Upper Arlington with her husband, Brett, and their three children, Jack , AJ, and Mason.